TruStory/truchain/docs/spec/staking/README.md

 An argument currently cannot be edited or deleted.

 An argument's standing can be enhanced with an `AgreeArgumentMsg` with some stake.

-`EndTime` is currently fixed at 3 days.

 The stake `Amount` is currently fixed at 10 trustake.

 ```go
 type AgreeArgumentMsg struct {